niumen/go-base-framework/README.md

 # go-base-framework
-this is a go frame work, its incloude gin gorm log and so on
+this is a go frame work, its include gin gorm log and so on